Kayli/logspub/math.md

   - it is a universal model of computation that can be used to simulate any turing machine

 - a valid lambda calculus expression is called a "lambda term"
+- abstraction is a definition of an anonymous function
+  - for example: abstraction λx.t taking a single input x and substituting it into the expression t
+- application is the act of calling function on some input

 ## proofs [^2]